wheredoesyourmindgo/serenity-qmk/users/wheredoesyourmindgo/readme.md

 -   Two dual use keys.
 The Lowest_Layer and Highest_layer keys can be used as Shift keys for improved dexterity and better ergonomics.
 When using a multi-key combo with mods the inner adjacent key that is used for activating the Lowest (left) and Highest layer (right) can be used as a Shift mod key.
 It doesn't matter which order you press the sequence of mod keys.
 As long as 1 or more mod keys is pressed in conjunction with the adjacent Lowest/Highest Layer key, adjacent the Lowest/Highest Layer key will immediately become a Shift mod press until the key is released.
 See below for use case.
 -   Layers can be held/stuck using the "g" & "m" keys (right and left of Shift mod respectively) while activating a layer.
 Use cases include persistence of the Keyboard Mouse, or performing numerical data entry with the Lower_layer active for extended periods.
 Un-stick layers by tapping the respective layer key again.
 -   Easy and flexible capslock; Capslock can be toggled on/off with a Higher+r press.
 Additionally,
     -   Caps-word can be toggled with a double left shift tap.
 Capslock will disable at the first occurrence of a space, comma, semi-colon, colon, period(dot), escape, tab, or enter tap.
+Left shift is greedy in regard to interruption.
     -   Caps-sentence can be toggled with a double right shift tap.
 Capslock will disable at the first occurrence of a period(dot), escape, or enter tap.
+Right shift is greedy in regard to interruption.
--   Media/Keyboard Function layer contains a hotkey for hiding active window and muting volume in one single keypress. 💍
+-   (macOS) Double left control tap hides active window and mutes volume.
+Left control is greedy in regard to interruption.
 -   (macOS) An additional shortcut within the Higher layer on the "b" key doubles as a word, line, all select when single, double, and triple tapped respectively.
 This text select expansion functionality is reminiscent to how double, triple, and quadruple mouse clicks behaves (note - line select via double tap may not work as intended on lines that soft wrap).
 -   (macOS) Additional Layer for OS shortcuts, activated with escape key press and hold.
 See keymap.c
 -   (macOS) Additional Layer for Window Management shortcuts using [Rectangle](https://rectangleapp.com/), activated with backspace key press on the OS_layer.
 Revert back to Base_layer using "esc" key.
 See keymap.c